-1) Families with young children generally get to board first.
+Families with young children generally get to board first.

 Make the most of that time, as it really helps take the pressure off finding space for your luggage etc.

+Airplane travel with infants can mean long days and nights in one confined space.
+So to minimise the time on board, why not board later?
 A handy alternative if your baby is a wriggler or an older toddler, is one parent boards first and finds space for the bags, whilst the other parent waits with the baby at the gate lounge.

-2) Most, but not all airlines will allow you to bring your stroller/pushchair/pram to the gate or the doors of the plane.
+Most airlines will allow you to bring your stroller/pushchair/pram to the gate or the doors of the plane.

 As a general rule, don’t expect your buggy to be stored inside the cabin but instead in the hold with the rest of the luggage.